DimitrieStoica/anotherstoic.github.io/ec2.md

 # EC2 #
 - allows to deploy virtual servers

-`placement groups` enable applications to get the full-bisection bandwidth and low-latency network performance required for tightly coupled, node-to-node communication typical of HPC applications.
+`Placement groups` enable applications to get the full-bisection bandwidth and low-latency network performance required for tightly coupled, node-to-node communication typical of HPC applications.

 > the EC2Config service is started when the instance is booted.
 It performs tasks during initial instance startup and each time you stop and start the instance